 Experience with biology techniques such as PCR, gel electrophoresis, sequence analysis, RT-PCR, DNA/RNA isolation.

-Demonstrated ability to follow university Environmental Health and Safety requirements.
+Proven ability to follow university Environmental Health and Safety requirements.
 Experienced in working and maintaining a sterile environment.

 Micropipetting and dilutions experience.

-Knowledge and experience in liquid handling automation and ability to use validated protocols.
+Demonstrated knowledge of liquid handling automation and ability to use validated protocols.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.